adambaybutt/crypto_asset_pricing/README.md

 # High Dimensional Factor Models

-This repository contains the official code for implementing the factor model in Baybutt (2022) with supporting simulation results.
+This repository contains the official code for building the data and implementing the empirical and Monte Carlo results in Baybutt (2022).

 ## Quickstart

 ## Structure

-This repo is organized as follows...
+This repo is organized as follows following the paper: pulling the raw data from APIs; building the panel; empirical crypto asset pricing results; monte carlo and empirical tests of observable factors using double lasso; and, deep learning factor models models.

 ## Contributing